 Many traders utilize margin trading to leverage their capital to produce greater returns.
 The greater the leverage, the greater the trading power for users.

-Historically, Coinbase didn’t offer margin trading, but in early 2020 they introduced this new capability.
+Historically, Coinbase didn’t offer margin, but in early 2020 they introduced this new capability.
 This new feature offers traders up to 3x leverage, which isn’t much but will do for beginners and those getting their feet wet.
-The fee for margin trading is a fixed, annualized interest rate of 8% for both open and filled orders.
+The Kraken interest rates for margin trading is a fixed, annualized interest rate of 8% for both open and filled orders.